firebase/functions-samples/authorized-https-endpoint/README.md

  1. Deploy your project using `firebase deploy`
  1. Open the app using `firebase open hosting:site`, this will open a browser.
- 1. Sign in the web app in the browser using Google Sign-In and delete your account using the button on the web app.
-You should receive email confirmations for each actions.
+ 1. Sign in the web app in the browser using Google Sign-In and two authenticated requests will be performed from the client and the result will be displayed on the page, normally "Hello <user displayname>".

 ## Contributing